 We will email you when your hunch is live on this site.

 If you have any questions, get in touch at firstname.lastname@example.org

 Terms and Conditions

 Shareyourhunch.org is a project of the Robert Wood Johnson Foundation.
 We are a national philanthropy working to help raise the health of everyone in the United States to the level that a great nation deserves, by placing well-being at the center of every aspect of life.

 You understand that, before a hunch is posted on the Site, the Foundation (and/or its designee) will review your submission.
 The Foundation reserves the right not to post any hunch for any reason.

-You understand that, if you submit a hunch and it is posted on the Site, your hunch will be public and can be shared and used freely by anyone visiting the Site, including the Foundation.
+You understand that, if you submit a hunch and it is posted on the Site, your hunch will be public and can be shared (including the automatic attribution of your Twitter handle, if provided) and used freely by anyone visiting the Site, including the Foundation.
 You cannot (and will not) claim ownership of a hunch, so if you don’t want it to be public or don’t want others to use it, don’t submit it.

 You won’t submit anything to the Site that infringes the intellectual property or other rights of any person or entity.
 By submitting a hunch to the Site, you are representing to the Foundation that it does not infringe any other person’s or entity’s rights.

 You won’t submit anything on the Site that expresses views on any candidate for public office or political party or pending or proposed legislation– whether at the federal, state, or local level.